Our projects

 PROJECTS

-Skyborn has successfully developed a total of six offshore wind projects across countries with a combined capacity of more than 2,000 MW, which are currently in operation or under construction.
-These include the German projects Baltic 1 (48.3 MW), Butendiek (288 MW), Nordergründe (111 MW) as well as the Taiwanese project Yunlin (640 MW) and the two French projects Fécamp (497 MW) and Calvados (450 MW).
+Skyborn has developed a total of eight offshore wind projects with a combined capacity of more than 2,700 MW, which are currently in operation or under construction.
+These include the German projects Nordergründe (111 MW) , Butendiek (288 MW), Baltic 1 (50 MW), Baltic 2 (288 MW) and Hohe See (522 MW) as well as the Taiwanese project Yunlin (640 MW) and the two French projects Fécamp (497 MW) and Calvados (450 MW).

 Projects developed by Skyborn, that are currently in operation